 Health and safety first…

 The English people are deeply indebted to the great work of the Health & Safety Executive (HSE), which strives tirelessly to protect and keep us safe.
 No longer are lives put at risk from lethal hanging flower baskets outside pubs.
-We can sit in the sun and sip our beer, perhaps sad that a little bit of colourful frippery has been lost forever, but relieved that the maiming and killing from the avalanche of hanging baskets has finally stopped.
+We can sit in the sun and sip our beer, perhaps sad that a little bit of colourful frippery has been lost forever, but relieved that the maiming and killing from the avalanche of hanging baskets has finally been stopped.

 And as autumn arrives, we can all breathe a sigh of relief that the vicious game of conkers is one step closer to being outlawed everywhere.
 For visitors from overseas, a conker is the shiny seed of the horse chestnut tree.
 Conkers is played by drilling a hole through a conker and threading it onto a piece of string.
 Two opponents take it in turns to smash the other’s conker.
 The winner is the first one to obliterate the other’s conker.